dolbex/slither-slider/README.md

 # Slither Slider

 Simple Vue JS slider for Vue JS that pretty much takes what you throw at it.
-Features 'fullscreen', lazy loading, and easy customization

 ![Snakes....
 I hate snakes](https://github.com/dolbex/slither-slider/blob/master/snake.png?raw=true)

 ## Demo

-Super ugly demo but just want to give you an idea of what you can do
+Click below to see some examples of what you can pull off.
+All source for that demo is located in "App.vue"

 [Demo](https://dolbex.github.io/slither-slider/)